Sterc/SimpleSearchOld/core/components/simplesearch/docs/readme.txt

 Bugs and feature requests
 -------------------------
-We greatly value your feedback, feature requests and bug reports.
+We value your feedback, feature requests and bug reports.
 Please issue them on GitHub (https://github.com/Sterc/SimpleSearch/issues/new).

 Thanks for using SimpleSearch!